Comparisons12 min read

 More affordable premium plan Slower customer support

-Academic writing mode is excellent No Safari extension
+Academic writing mode is really good No Safari extension

-Free plan is usable (if limited) Plagiarism checker database smaller than Grammarly's
+Free plan actually has some value Plagiarism checker database smaller than Grammarly's

 Grammarly